lhermans/Teeworlds-using-Saltstack-and-Docker/README.md

-This repo installs Teeworlds using saltstack and docker.
+This repo installs Teeworlds using SaltStack and Docker.
 No manual config is necessary.
 Based on Ubuntu Xenial.

 Prerequisite:

-- Slight knowledge of Saltstack and Docker.
+- Slight knowledge of SaltStack and Docker.
 This project is pretty simple however, so no in-depth knowledge is needed.
-- A fully functional Saltstack setup.
+- A fully functional SaltStack setup.
 This means your master has been set up and is functioning.

 Installation: